-The short answer is yes, but only if you have a qualifying life event (QLE) as defined by the IRS, ERISA, or your employer’s plan documents.
-Outside of annual open enrollment, mid-year changes to your health benefits are governed by strict rules.
-However, when those rules are met, you can adjust your coverage-whether you’re on a traditional BUCA plan, a self-funded arrangement, or even a newer system like a Health-to-Wealth platform.
+Yes, but only if you have a qualifying life event (QLE) as defined by the IRS, ERISA, or your employer’s plan documents.
+Outside of open enrollment, mid-year health changes follow strict rules.
+But if you meet the criteria, you can adjust your coverage—whether you’re on a traditional BUCA plan, a self-funded arrangement, or a newer system like a Health-to-Wealth platform.

 What qualifies as a qualifying life event (QLE) for mid-year changes?

-The most common QLEs that allow you to change your benefits mid-year include:
+The most common QLEs that allow mid-year changes include:

-- Change in family status - Marriage, divorce, death of a spouse, birth or adoption of a child, or a dependent losing eligibility.
+- Family changes – Marriage, divorce, death of a spouse, birth or adoption of a child, or a dependent losing eligibility.

 - Loss of other coverage – If you or a family member loses employer-sponsored coverage (e.g., a spouse’s job ends or COBRA runs out), you can enroll in or adjust your plan.